Saptaparna10/Online-Plagiarism-Detector/README.md

 Approve registration request for new professors
 View analysis of system usage displayed in form of intuitive graphs An operations server monitors the status of the system

+Note: The sourcecode can be made available on special request.